 Everyone has different ways to make themselves happy.
 Some people curl up with a good book.
 Others spend an hour or two at the stables.
 But did you know that there are things inside your home that could affect your mood?
 Scientific data shines some light on how certain home features can make you happy.

 Paint it Green or Yellow: Is there a link between colors and emotions?
 A study The study found that yellow and green hues evoked a strong sense of happiness in the participants.
 If you're one to shy away from such bold colors, try painting one statement wall first and take it from there.

-Smell the Roses: A study entitled, "An Environmental Approach to Positive Emotion: Flowers," established that a bouquet of flowers like the ones you get on Valentine's Day, for instance, triggers positive emotions and increases your feelings of life satisfaction.
+Smell the Roses: Studies have established that a bouquet of flowers like the ones you get on Valentine's Day, for instance, triggers positive emotions and increases your feelings of life satisfaction.
 Whether you're giving or receiving, flowers are powerful sources of happiness so display them openly in your home in places such as your dining room, living room or foyer.

 Family Photos: We all experience those moments when we feel down, but it doesn't have to be that way.
 A study from the University of Portsmouth suggests that looking at photos of a positive past event can be a form of reminiscent therapy.
 That's good enough reason to keep a framed picture of your family or friends on your nightstand or desk to remind you of life's blessings.

 Relaxing Candles: No matter who you are, aromatic candles have a distinct way to relax the mind and body.
 Not until recently have we discovered that certain scents elicit specific feelings.
 A Chemical Senses study ranked vanilla beans as one of the most uplifting scents while clementine's citrus aroma was a great stress-relieving agent.